gega/zerofs/README.md

 zerofs optimized exactly for this specific usage pattern.
 No directories, no journaling, no heap allocations, no power-failure recovery.
 Just deterministic, low-memory file access with full flash utilization.
 Data flash sectors contains no administrative data, just the payload.
 The superblock contains every metadata which besides in a separate flash area.

-*NOTE: Zerofs should be used only for battery powered device when the power failure is predictable.*
+*NOTE: Zerofs should be used only for battery powered devices when the power failure is predictable.*

 ---